yongjaewon/Arduino_Nextion/readme.md

 # Introduction

 Nextion Arduino library provides an easy-to-use way to manipulate Nextion serial displays.<br />
+Old deprecated Enhanced Nextion Library with single display support can be found with Release tag 0.12.1

 This new major updated library version has atleast following improvements: